wingo/omafano/doc/design/security.md

-The main threat to our users is not from government, however, but rather from fellow citizens: from Lisa's unhappy constituents, from Margaret's friends in the sales business, from George's potential employers, and more generally from the kind of hateful internet user that protagonizes "movements" like Gamergate and the like.
+The main threat to our users is not from government, however, but rather from fellow citizens: from Lisa's unhappy constituents, from Margaret's friends in the sales business, from George's potential employers, and in the extreme from the kind of hateful internet user that protagonizes "movements" like Gamergate and the like.
 These peers can be determined attackers, but usually don't have any privileged position on the network.
 This is the primary threat model for Omafano.